What life difficulties do you treat?

-Yes, all of our therapist have evening hours and some are also available on the weekend.
+Yes, all our therapists have evening hours, and some are available on the weekend.
 We always try our best to accommodate your schedule.

 What if I, or my child, needs to be evaluated for medication?

 We do not prescribe medication.
-If you are in need of medication, we will assist you in obtaining those services from a qualified physician, psychiatrist, neurologist, or nurse practitioner.
+If you need medication, we will help you get those services from a qualified physician, psychiatrist, neurologist, or nurse practitioner.

 How do I know if I need individual counseling or just an evaluation?

-If you are coming in on your own accord, you and your therapist can determine which treatment service will best meet your needs.
-If you are being mandated for services by your school, employer, or the legal system then treatment will be determined by the nature of the mandate.
+If you come in for treatment on your own accord, you and your therapist can determine which treatment services best meet your needs.
+If you are being mandated for services by your school, employer, or the legal system, then treatment will be determined by the nature of the mandate.